zecos/docs/src/pages/input/create-multi.md

 * `Cmpt`: The multi component
 * `items`: The same items that were passed to you
-* `actiosn`: The same actions that were passed to you
+* `actions`: The same actions that were passed to you
 * `errors`: The same errors that were passed to you
 * `meta`:
   * just an object with the information that it is a `multi`